z0rr0/eshop/shop/install.md

 ### 6. Nginx

 The application uses `HTTP <-> HTTPS` redirects, but Djano debug web-server doesn't support it.
-So **Ngix** can be used for this as proxy server.
+So **Ngix** can be used for this as a proxy server.

 The Nginx config example can be found in the file `nginx_example.conf`.
 It has some templates that are to be replaced by proper values: `SERVER_NAME, REPO_DIR, CERTS_DIR`.